ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 3. Checkmark **Add support for iSCSI devices**, and click **Add**.
 4. If you're prompted to restart the Computer, click **Yes**.
 Otherwise, continue to the next step.

-In Windows&reg; Server 2008, adding support for iSCSI allows the Microsoft&reg; Device-Specific Module (MSDSM) to claim all iSCSI devices for MPIO, which requires a connection to an iSCSI Target first.
+In Windows Server 2008, adding support for iSCSI allows the Microsoft Device-Specific Module (MSDSM) to claim all iSCSI devices for MPIO, which requires a connection to an iSCSI Target first.
 {: note}

 ### Configuring the iSCSI Initiator to discover the Target